Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/09_advanced_galois.typ

 #reading-path(path: "advanced")

-Chapter 7 introduced Galois connections as the mathematical foundation relating concrete and abstract domains.
+@ch-lattice-theory introduced Galois connections as the mathematical foundation relating concrete and abstract domains.
 This chapter explores advanced topics: abstract transformers, best transformers, completeness, and the reduced product construction --- essential tools for designing precise and efficient analyses.

 == From Concrete to Abstract Transformers